Author's note: For those who have waited, I thank you sincerely for your patience. I'll explain everything in the closing.

 He had to be.

-Detecting movement from behind, Arc's computer systems alerted him of Jaune's incoming attack.
+Detecting movement from behind, Arc's neural systems alerted him of Jaune's incoming attack.
 He quickly spared one opening for Pyrrha to counter against before twisting his body right to catch Jaune's sword with his own.
 The Spartan girl seized the opportunity and lashed out only to find her attack blocked by a massive shield.
 There, Arc stood locked between the two combatants, barely faltering as he each of them back.
 Then he moved.

 Arc quickly brought both of his legs up and kicked towards Pyrrha.
 She predictably raised her shield to block, but the sheer force sent her flying back.
 The cybernetic knight used the force to propel himself into Jaune, whom also was sent tumbling backwards.